DBAG Class 483: History

 DB Regio subsidiary S-Bahn Berlin GmbH awarded a contract for the construction of 85 four-car and 21 two-car trains to the Stadler-Siemens consortium in December 2015.
 A mock-up of the train was presented in October 2016, and the first completed Class 484 train was rolled out on 27 June 2018.

 The trains were tested at Siemens' Wegberg-Wildenrath Test and Validation Centre, with the first of five units to be tested there arriving in late 2018.
 Trial runs on the Berlin S-Bahn network started in September 2019, out of normal service hours.

 The first passenger services with the new trains started on 1 January 2021, on line S47 between Hermannstraße and Spindlersfeld, although these used a subfleet of 10 pre-production units and were technically still considered to be tests.
 The transition to "regular" service occurred in August 2021 after the pre-production units had satisfactorily demonstrated ongoing availability exceeding 99%.

 From December 2021, the new trains also began operating on line S45 to Berlin Brandenburg Airport (although this ended in December 2022).
 The arrival of additional units allowed operations to expand to line S46 between Westend and Königs Wusterhausen from 27 July 2022, and then onto line S8 between Hohen Neuendorf and Wildau from 14 October 2022.

 Operation on the Ring lines S41 and S42, originally scheduled for April–October 2023, instead commenced on 11 December 2022.

+In September 2023, it was announced that all trains had entered service.